 We're doing pretty good this year.

-Just a couple of fatalities well you'll never catch me out.
+Just a couple of fatalities as well.

-I hate to tell you snorkelers, swimmers, things like that.
+I hate to tell you, snorkelers, swimmers, things like that.

 That's why you'll never see me in that water.